ChrisThompsonDev/100devs-todo-mvc-auth/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app.
+Todo items are sorted by category and priority.
+When the todo item's due date is more than a day away it will be green, yellow when it is due tomorrow, and red when it is due/past due.

 [Link to project](https://todo-mvc-auth-local-1-4-1.herokuapp.com/)